temporalio/documentation/docs/web-ui.md

 <a class="tdlp" href="/clusters#archival">Archival<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is Archival?</p><p class="tdlppd">Archival is a feature that automatically backs up Event Histories from Temporal Cluster persistence to a custom blob store after the Closed Workflow Execution retention period is reached.</p><p class="tdlplm"><a class="tdlplma" href="/clusters#archival">Learn more</a></p></div></a> feature information.

-### Import Event History

-Allows the Event History to be imported in JSON format for populating a Workflow details page.

 ### Data Encoder

 The Web UI can use the same Data Converter that Workers use for inputs and return values.
-The UI supports both a Remote Codec endpoint and/or the `tctl` plugin port.
+The UI supports both a Remote Codec endpoint and the `tctl` plugin port.